onsip/sipjs.com/content/api/devel/incomingMessage.md

 Type     | Description
 ---------|-------------
-`Object|undefined`| The parsed header object or undefined if there is a parsing error or the the header is not present.
+`Object | undefined`| The parsed header object or undefined if there is a parsing error or the header is not present.

 ### `setHeader(name,value)`